Adunall/Adunall/README.md

 - 👋 Hi, I’m @Adunall
 - 👀 I’m interested in energy systems engineering issueses and developing projects on c
 - 🌱 I’m currently learning ardunio -c devices(using windows forms app) and c developement language with ecole 42.
-Also ı prepared my sql skill on xpoda platform.
+Also ı prepared my sql skills on xpoda platform.
 - 💞️ I’m looking to collaborate on creating scada displays.I would like to looking someone help me this issue
 - 📫 You can reach me here: linkedin - https://www.linkedin.com/in/adem-%C3%BCnal-813ab1195/ | email - unalademokul@gmail.com
 <!---